Authority: Executive Vice Chancellor and Provost

 2. Realms of Faculty Responsibility

 The realms of faculty responsibilities include: teaching and mentoring students, discovery of knowledge through discipline-guided inquiry, creative artistry and literature, technological and managerial innovation, extension and engagement with constituencies outside the university, and service in professional societies and within the university itself.
-The manner in which various faculty members may demonstrate their contributions in these realms may vary, and the individual’s Statement of Mutual Expectations describes the realms in which the faculty member will focus and on which he/she will be evaluated.
+The manner in which various faculty members may demonstrate their contributions in these realms may vary, and the individual’s Statement of Faculty Responsibility describes the realms in which the faculty member will focus and on which he/she will be evaluated.
 Thus, an assessment of a particular faculty member’s individual combination of contributions will be evaluated using the standards described in herein.

 3. General Standards

 3.1.
-The standards to be used in evaluating faculty members for reappointment, promotion, tenure must reflect an expectation of high-level performance in all types of scholarly activities based on the job description of the appointment and Statement of Mutual Expectations.
+The standards to be used in evaluating faculty members for reappointment, promotion, tenure must reflect an expectation of high-level performance in all types of scholarly activities based on the job description of the appointment and Statement of Faculty Responsibility.
 In addition, the overall program of the faculty member must have addressed the mission and needs of the department and the College.
 Collegiality is also an expectation of all faculty members.

 3.2.
 Collegiality represents a reciprocal relationship among colleagues and a value system that views diverse members of a university community as critical for the progress and success of its academic mission.
 The concept of collegiality, however, should be distinguished from congeniality; to be congenial is parallel with sociability and agreeableness, while collegiality is a positive and productive association with colleagues.
 A person need not be congenial to be collegial.
 Moreover, collegiality among associates involves appreciation of and respect for differences in expertise, ideas, and background, in addition to mutual trust.
 Evidence of collegiality is commensurate with broadly accepted disciplinary norms.